Gain Capital / Open ECry Trading Service

 Solving Connection Problem

 When connecting to the Gain Capital FIX server, you may encounter a case where the FIX server disconnects Sierra Chart or sends a Logout message immediately after when Sierra Chart sends the FIX Logon message.
+There are various causes of this kind of issue.

 You will see messages like the following in the Sierra Chart Message Log: